Unforgettable Tips to Optimize Audience Targeting

 Optimizing campaigns to achieve maximum potential is strenuous.
 It’s easy to get distracted when focusing your full attention on keywords, bids, and budgets.
 While these are all useful, and often essential, ways to orchestrate your campaign, there is a big problem with focusing your attention on only these metrics.
 You are treating all of your users the same.
 By just looking at the Audience Insights report, you’ll realize the tremendous potential there is to use this information to optimize targeting your online audience.

-In the not so distant past, account managers retained a more direct focus on maximizing conversion rate.
+In the not-so-distant past, account managers retained a more direct focus on maximizing conversion rate.
 While conversion rate remains a valuable statistic, an over emphasis can be counterproductive and misrepresent performance.
 The consumer shift to mobile devices has resulted in a more complex customer journey that requires a more audience centric approach.
 With this being the new paradigm, it is time to abandon the antiquated, narrow-minded view of focusing on the “last click”.

-A much more contemporary and captivating stat, according to Nielson, is that consumers, on average, visit websites at least 6 times during their purchase process.
+A much more contemporary and captivating stat, according to Nielsen, is that consumers, on average, visit websites at least 6 times during their purchase process.
 This could be 6 visits to the same site or 6 visits spread among multiple sites.
 For example, let’s say you examine 4 days of data and see:

 - Day 1: 100 visitors, 1 conversion